Invite friends and family to read the obituary and add memories.

-Janelle “Jan” Sue Diebling, age 72, passed away peacefully in her home, surrounded by her family, on January 22, 2026, in Madison, Wisconsin.
-After a sudden and unexpected cancer diagnosis in early December, she faced the weeks that followed with strength, gratitude, and the enduring love of her family.
+Janelle “Jan” Diebling, age 72, passed away peacefully in her home, surrounded by her family, on January 22, 2026, in Madison, Wisconsin.
+After a sudden and unexpected cancer diagnosis in early December, she faced her remaining weeks with strength, gratitude, and the enduring love of her family.

 Born on July 21, 1953, in San Pedro, California, to Russell and Virginia Kerr, Jan was the daughter of an Army Lieutenant Colonel and one of seven children.
-Her childhood took her from California to Texas to New Jersey to Germany, before her family eventually settled in St. Louis, Missouri.
+Her childhood took her from California to Texas to New Jersey to Germany, before eventually settling in St. Louis, Missouri.
 Those early years fostered in her a deep love for home and a natural gift for making others feel safe, welcome, and cared for.
-It was in St. Louis that Jan met the love of her life, Jerry, beginning a partnership rooted in devotion, laughter, and deep family love.
+It was in St. Louis where Jan met the love of her life, Jerry, beginning a partnership rooted in devotion, laughter, and love.

 Jan poured her heart into her roles as wife, mother, and grandmother, always placing her family at the center of everything she did.
 A devoted caretaker and enthusiastic volunteer, Jan lived a life defined by kindness, generosity and unwavering compassion.
 Helping others wasn’t something she saved for special occasions, it was simply who she was.
-Jan poured out her time and heart in service to others, from her cherished work with Feed Thy Neighbor to the many small, everyday gestures of compassion that left a lasting mark on those she loved.
+She dedicated her time in service to others, from her cherished work with Feed Thy Neighbor to the many small, everyday gestures of compassion that left a lasting mark on those she loved.

 Jan was preceded in death by her parents, Russell Kerr Sr. and Virginia Kerr; her brothers, Russell Jr. and Ricky; and her sister, Michelle.